eigentechnologies/cpip/README.md

 They are two ways to use `cpip`:

 - `cpip pack` will package the environment into a portable tarball.
-- `cpip create` will simply create a ready-to-use environement.
+- `cpip create` will simply create a ready-to-use environment.

 The advantage of having a `create` command gives the user the option to create the environment in the exact same way as the one that will